s7manth/tp/docs/UserGuide.md

    * **`list`** : Lists all contacts.

    * **`add`**`n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact
-     named `John Doe` to the Address Book.
+     named `John Doe` to the Contact List.

    * **`delete`**`3` : Deletes the 3rd contact shown in the current list.